JANUARY 6, 2023 | NATIONAL TECHNOLOGY DAY | NATIONAL CUDDLE UP DAY | NATIONAL BEAN DAY | NATIONAL SHORTBREAD DAY

 NATIONAL TECHNOLOGY DAY

 National Technology Day on January 6th recognizes how technology changes the world and looks to the future of technology.
 Each year, from the wheel to smartphones, the day honors technological achievements that impact our daily lives.
-Imagine the world without technology.
-In our daily lives, we… Read more…
+Read more…

 NATIONAL CUDDLE UP DAY

 Each year on January 6th, National Cuddle Up Day encourages us to snuggle up with someone for the health benefits and more!
-January typically has some of the coldest days of the year, so what better… Read more…
+Read more…

 NATIONAL BEAN DAY

 Green, red, kidney, lima, or soy are just a few of the different kinds of beans recognized on National Bean Day on January 6th.
-This day celebrates the bean in all sizes, shapes, and colors.
-We’ve been cultivating beans (legumes)… Read more…
+Read more…

 NATIONAL SHORTBREAD DAY

-National Shortbread Day on January 6th recognizes a classic Scottish treat enjoyed around the world.
-Shortbread is a traditional Scottish dessert typically made with… Read more…
+National Shortbread Day on January 6 recognizes a classic Scottish treat enjoyed around the world known as shortbread.
+Read more…

 Prep: 20 minutes